codewell/ml-workflow/README.md

 This package implements tools that add missing features or help bridge the gap between frameworks and tools that we utilize.

-The main packages that we build around are:
+The main packages and tools that we build around are:

 - pytorch
 - ignite
 - pytorch-datastream
+- guild

 ## Install in existing project